Genetic testing could save your life or your child’s. We bust through the myths and provide the details.

 “The whole point is to identify risk, identify if there’s a gene mutation that is associated or goes along with that risk, and then change screening if necessary,” she explained.

-When talking about genetic testing, Wiesner said it’s important to dispel the common myths surrounding the relevance of family medical history.
+When talking about genetic testing for men, Wiesner said it’s important to dispel the common myths surrounding the relevance of family medical history.
 “There is a myth that breast cancer will only come from the woman’s line,” she explained.
 “So sometimes people will say, ‘I’m a guy, and those cancers are on my dad’s side, so I don’t have to worry.’”
 That’s a myth.

 Another myth is that if there’s a known gene mutation that is primarily associated with cancers in women, the men in the family don’t have to worry.
 But that’s just not true.
 Wiesner said, “What we’re now learning is that cancer gene mutations have a wide spectrum of cancers that can occur in individuals, both men and women.”